 BUT SOME THINGS ARE BETTER

-And yet for all those people that don’t like the changes, there are as many that do.
+And yet, for all those people who don’t like the changes, there are as many who do.
 Groups of more conservative people, harking back to a more traditional way of life, have been given a voice by Erdoğan.

 And in turn, he has invested heavily in the infrastructure of the country.
 Motorways zip between cities.
 Smart tolls and excellent signage keep traffic flowing with barely a pothole to be seen.